luketeaford/EVE/README.md

 * Basically, should be clone it, read directions, type npm install, and go!
 * Eliminate all confusion about what goes where
 * Probably want to use the convention where final script is called eve.min.js
-  * Maybe even with semantic versioning

-###Gulp
-* Add a watch to the gulpfile itself in case it changes, it should stop and rerun